OmerTurk1/Agentic-AI-and-MCP/README.md

 ## 🧩 MCP Architecture (Overview)

 🔐 The model never accesses the file system directly.
-All permissions and execution are controlled by the MCP server (Python).
+All permissions and execution are controlled by the MCP server.

+## Features of MCP Server

+- add file: using add_file schema, Agent can add files in mcp_workspace folder.
+- read file: using read_file schema, Agent can read files in mcp_workspace folder.
+- delete file: using delete_file schema, Agent can delete files in mcp_workspace folder.